 SimpliSafe’s Doorbell

-Don’t expect to be blown away by this camera’s features.
-This isn’t Nest, with its facial recognition software.
-It even lacks motion detection zones.
-That said, it has the basics you need to keep your home protected.
+SimpliSafe isn’t Nest, though, so don’t expect to be blown away with facial recognition or person detection.
+It has none of that, but it can monitor your front door with motion detection coupled with detection zones.
 When I tested the SimpliSafe video doorbell, I found that its wide range of vision, and its unique pan and zoom feature let me see everything — even packages set underneath it.
-And it has enough smart features to limit the number of false positives, if not eliminate them entirely.
+And it had enough smart features to limit the number of false positives.
+It didn’t eliminate them entirely, but it was enough to keep me from getting headaches from its alerts.

 One of the primary drawbacks is you have to hardwire the doorbell.
 Now, before you immediately turn your nose up, I understand that DIY isn’t everyone’s favorite acronym.
 Trust me, though, even if you’re not super handy, you can install this doorbell pretty easily.
 Just make sure you follow the instructions provided and turn your power off — you don’t want to get zapped like I did.